START YOUR OWN WINNING STREAK

 Texas Tech vs. West Virginia Head-to-Head Comparison

-• Texas Tech outscores opponents by 8.9 points per game (scoring 82.9 per game to rank 58th in college basketball while giving up 74 per contest to rank 192nd in college basketball) and has a +197 scoring differential overall.
+• Texas Tech has a +197 scoring differential, topping opponents by 8.9 points per game.
+It is putting up 82.9 points per game to rank 55th in college basketball and is giving up 74 per outing to rank 190th in college basketball.

 • Toppin is seventh in college basketball action with 10.6 rebounds per game to lead the Red Raiders.

-• Harlan Obioha averages 5.1 rebounds per game (546th in college basketball) to lead the Mountaineers.
+• Harlan Obioha's 5.1 rebounds per game lead the Mountaineers and rank 547th in college basketball.

-• The Mountaineers' 97 points per 100 possessions on offense rank 193rd in college basketball, and the 87.4 points they allow per 100 possessions rank 40th in college basketball.
+• The Mountaineers average 97 points per 100 possessions on offense (193rd in college basketball), and allow 87.4 points per 100 possessions (38th in college basketball).

 Sign up for FanDuel Sportsbook and FanDuel Daily Fantasy today!